 I did all of the music programing and writing for The Mighty Death Pop.
-While in the studio creating the music, I really like to experiment, have fun, and not think shit over too much.
-I try to create a mood.
-The direction I took and take with all the ICP records that I have done is just to do what feels right and "fuck shit up."
-I don’t try to fit in to any format.
+When I am in the studio creating the music I really like to experiment, have fun, and not think shit over too much.
+The direction I take with all the ICP records is to just do what feels right and "fuck shit up."
+I don’t try to fit any format.
 I don’t worry about what’s hip and I don’t follow trends.
 When making an ICP record, I often ask myself "what would an Insane Clown do?" and "what kind of music would a crazy person make?"
 I’m not trying to be cool.
 Remember, I was the kid that got picked on.
 I’m just trying to piss off the cool kids.
 Fuck ‘em.

 For serious.
 Thanks for talking to me!

 Watch the new ICP video below and be on the look out for the upcoming Joker's Card, The Mighty Death Pop.